waltja/F1TV-Clean-Driver-Radio/README.md

 pnpm list-races
 ```

 Lists all races in the current season.
-Each entry shows the race name, `contentId`, and per-driver `channelId` values, plus a ready-to-run `pnpm collect-noise` command you can copy directly:
+Each entry shows the race name, `contentId`, and per-driver `channelId` values:

 ```
 Barcelona GP 2026